Health Requirements for Enrollment

 Health requirements must be complete at least three business days before the first day of class.
-As soon as you receive notification that you have been accepted into a program of study, begin gathering your health information and submit the required documents to Student Health.
-It is possible that you will need to update your immunizations and/or obtain certain blood tests.
-If so, you should allow adequate time for your tests to be processed and immunizations to be completed.
 Students who are in the process of completing an immunization series will be allowed to enroll as long as the series has been started and shots are being completed on schedule.

 Until your health requirements are complete, you will have a Student Health hold on your account which will prevent you from enrolling.
-As of the Fall Semester, 2014, any hold on the first day of class will result in the loss of important resources including your email and your badge access to hospital and university buildings.
-Your access to Blackboard and JayDoc will be denied, and you will incur a Technology Reactivation Fee.
-In addition, you will be charged a late fee if your hold is released after the enrollment deadline.
+A hold on the first day of class will result in the loss of important resources and additional fees.

 Enrollment requirements may be fulfilled by making an appointment with Student Health Services.
-Gather your immunization records and click here or call 913-588-1941 to make an appointment.
+Gather your immunization records and log in to your KUMC Student Health Account to schedule an appointment or you can call 913-588-1941 to make an appointment.
 Student Health will perform all necessary tests, examinations and blood work and assist you in filling out all required forms.

 KUMC Student Health, 1012 Student Center, MS 4044, 3901 Rainbow Blvd., Kansas City, KS 66160